La rosa de Guadalupe: Impact stories

 Starting in May 2017, "La rosa de Guadalupe" began broadcasting episodes with more serious, social issue-driven "impact" stories on Saturdays at 9:30 pm.
 These stories featured more explicit topics such as rape, incest, sexual harassment, murder, and drug addiction.
-The content rating given to these Saturday night episodes is B-15, whereas the content rating of episodes broadcast during the business week is B.
+The content rating given to these Saturday night episodes is B-15, compared to the B-rated episodes on weekdays.